-There’s also a low-blue light filter which, when enabled, eliminates the harmful blue lights and prevents eye strain.
+There’s also a low-blue light filter, which, when enabled, removes the harmful blue lights and prevents eye strain.

-If you have an Adaptive-Sync (FreeSync) compatible graphics card, you’ll be able to utilize the full potential of the Acer XFA240 144Hz gaming monitor.
+If you have an Adaptive-Sync (FreeSync) compatible graphics card, you’ll be able to use the full potential of the Acer XFA240 144Hz gaming monitor.

-Note that VRR works with most of AMD and certain NVIDIA (GTX 10-series and RTX 20-series) graphics cards.
+Note that VRR works with most of AMD and certain NVIDIA (GTX 10-series, RTX 20-series, or newer) graphics cards.

-AMD LFC (Low Framerate Compensation) is also supported which means that even when your FPS rate drops below 48 and FreeSync stops working, the display’s refresh rate will double or triple the frame rate for a smoother performance.
+AMD LFC (Low Framerate Compensation) is also supported, which means that even when your FPS drops below 48, FreeSync won’t stop working; the display’s refresh rate will be double or triple the frame rate for a smoother performance.